The Climb (Game of Thrones)

 "The Climb" is the sixth episode of the third season of the HBO medieval fantasy television series Game of Thrones.
 The 26th episode of the series overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Alik Sakharov.
 It first aired on HBO on May 5, 2013.

 The episode's title comes from climbing of the wall by Jon Snow and Ygritte, and also the references from dialogue between Lord Petyr Baelish and Lord Varys.

 The episode marks the final appearance of Esmé Bianco (Ros).
+It received positive reviews, with critics mainly praising the performances of Charles Dance and Diana Rigg.

 Plot

 In King's Landing

 Meeting with Olenna, Tywin threatens to appoint Loras to the Kingsguard, thereby renouncing his right to inheritance and marriage and leaving House Tyrell without a male heir, and reluctantly she consents to Loras and Cersei's marriage.

-Tyrion accuses Cersei of trying to have him killed during the Battle of the Blackwater, but deduces it was Joffrey who ordered his death and Cersei tells him he is not in danger now that Tywin is the Hand.
+Tyrion accuses Cersei of trying to have him killed during the Battle of the Blackwater, but deduces it was Joffrey who ordered his death.
+Cersei tells him he is not in danger now that Tywin is the Hand.
 In private, Tyrion informs Sansa of his father's plans for them, with Shae present.

-Baelish tells Varys he has given Ros to a friend, whom we learn is Joffrey, to kill for his pleasure.
+Baelish tells Varys he has given Ros to a friend (revealed to be Joffrey) to kill for his pleasure.
 Sansa watches tearfully as Baelish departs by ship, losing her chance at leaving the capital.

 In the Riverlands

-Arriving at the Brotherhood's hideout, Melisandre is shocked to learn of Beric's six resurrections, and buys Gendry for her blood magic spell involving kings blood.
+Arriving at the Brotherhood's hideout, Melisandre is shocked to learn of Beric's six resurrections, and buys Gendry for her blood magic spell involving king's blood.
 Arya declares Melisandre is a witch but Melisandre says that there is a darkness inside Arya, seeing eyes she will “shut forever” and declares they will meet again.

 At Riverrun, Robb and his advisors discuss an alliance with Lame Lothar Frey and Black Walder Rivers.
 Lord Walder Frey's demands include a formal apology from Robb, the Harrenhal, and for Edmure to marry one of his daughters.

 At Harrenhal, Roose Bolton agrees to send Jaime to King's Landing if Jaime assures Tywin that Bolton had nothing to do with his maiming, and keeps Brienne under arrest for abetting treason.